 |

-Peter Chan, information technology specialist for The Copy Centers, the producer of our poster prints.
-Peter designed our web site from the ground up.
-A native of New York City, he graduated from Syracuse University, and remained here to establish himself as a tech specialist.
-He enjoys cooking and has an interest in aviation.
+Peter Chan, information technology specialist.
+Peter designed our original website from the ground up.
+A native of New York City, he graduated from Syracuse University, spent a decade or so working as a tech specialist in Syracuse, then moved to Maryland for more work in the tech sector.
+He enjoys cooking and aviation, and has built a flight simulator in his basement.
 He’s pictured at his favorite supermarket. |

 |